McVean23/An-efficient-and-lightweight-network-for-detecting-bulk-material-conveyor-belts/README.md

 After setting up the YOLOv8 environment, you can modify the model’s head code and the corresponding YAML configuration file to perform training.

+2025-11-24 TensorRT model uploaded, quantized, and ready for fast GPU inference.

 If you have any questions, feel free to leave a comment or start a discussion!